jimbopants/amplicon_processing/Readme.md

 8. Create **Qiime** style BIOM table, add taxonomy, and summarize
 9. Align seqs and construct a tree using **Qiime**1's default options

+### Usage
+Run entire pipeline:
+'python argseq.py --base_dir DIR --m MAP --forward F.fasta --reverse R.fasta --barcodes B.fasta --params FILE.txt --all_thru_relabel --table_workflow'

+Get help/see flags for running individual steps:
+'python argseq.py --help' to see options

+Required arguments:
+--base_dir: Output goes here
+--m: Map file, QIIME1 format
+--forward: Forward Reads in correct format (see format descriptions)
+--reverse: Reverse Reads...
+--barcodes: Barcode file

 ### TODO:
 1. Enable logging of all terminal output and errors
 2. Fix assign taxonomy with GG and RDP.
-Add support for the vsearch
+Add support for the vsearch consensus classifier.
-3. consensus classifier.
 4. Migrate code to Qiime2 if they fix vectorization issues with DADA2 performance and make better tools for interacting with artifacts.

 ### 0.9 Changelog
-Added parameter file import option
+*Added parameter file import option
-Merged most custom subprocess calls into a standardized function Reorganized upper level modules into main module and functions calls Added parameter logging and user input at run-time Removed diversity analyses pipelines since these are not one size fits all and I want more control over these.
+*Merged most custom subprocess calls into a standardized function *Reorganized upper level modules into main module and functions calls *Added parameter logging and user input at run-time *Removed diversity analyses pipelines since these are not one size fits all and I want more control over these.